-Romulo Delgado is a classically trained tenor and a world music multi instrumentalist.
+Romulo Delgado is an operatic tenor, composer, world music multi-instrumentalist, vocal coach and adjudicator.
 He was a region finalist at the Hans Gabor Belvedere International Opera competition in Vienna, Austria and trained in Toronto at the Royal Conservatory Music.

 His versatility as a performer has enchanted audiences all over North America and Europe.